Sunny War

-Sunny War is an American singer and songwriter from Nashville, Tennessee.
-Her sound is frequently categorized as folk-punk, while her songwriting is often described as introspective.
+Sydney Lyndella Ward (born November 30, 1990), known professionally as Sunny War, is an American singer and songwriter from Nashville, Tennessee.
+Her sound is frequently categorized as folk punk, while her songwriting is often described as introspective.
 Her songs blend rock, gospel, and country music.
 She began her music career in 2014 with the release of her extended play Worthless, but garnered mainstream attention and critical praise after the release of her 2020s albums.

 Early life

-War was born in 1990.
+Sydney Lyndella Ward was born in Nashville, Tennessee, to a single mother on November 30, 1990.
+(Note: Per Paste, Ward was born in 1990.
+Ward posted to Instagram about her birthday on November 30 in both 2021 and 2024.)
 At age 7, her mother bought her a guitar, and she took classes on the piano and the harmonica.
 When she was in middle school, she moved from Tennessee to California.
 She taught herself to play the guitar from watching and mimicking how her friend's father played the banjo, which resulted in her distinctive finger picking style.

 Career

 Career beginnings

-In her early twenties, War quit her job in a mall to pursue music full time.
+In her early twenties, Ward quit her job in a mall to pursue music full time.
 Her first EP as a solo artist was Worthless.
 She sold Worthless CDs on the Venice, California boardwalk.